Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 Sending tokens to Ethereum does not have a predictable timeline like sending tokens to Cosmos.
 In exchange for dramatically lower fees [relayers](relaying.md) will choose when to request a batch containing your users tx and many other people's transactions to relay.

+MsgSendToEth transactions have two fee fields, one is paid to the to the validators this is the CHAIN_FEE, the other is paid to the relayers on Ethereum, the BRIDGE_FEE.

-You can imagine Gravity Bridge batch fees as a metaphorical bus stop.
+You can imagine the bridge fees as a metaphorical bus stop.
 Various people wishing to travel walk to the bus stop and put money into a jar.
 When enough money to pay for the bus driver (relayer) has been collected, the travelers board the bus and it departs for Ethereum.
 You can supply any fee you like, all the way down to zero, in which case the users tx will be picked up for free when other profitable transactions fill the metaphorical jar and make it worth the relayers time.

+The CHAIN_FEE fee must be greater than or equal to the value of the AMOUNT field times the [MinChainFeeBasisPoints](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/module/x/gravity/types/genesis.go#L88) parameter.
+If a MsgSendToEth fails this check it will be rejected and user funds will not be withdrawn.
+The BRIDGE_FEE value can be any amount of the token being sent, including zero.
+A zero BRIDGE_FEE is not recomended as the transaction may wait indefinatley to be realyed to Ethereum.

-The bridge fee must be in the same token you are sending across the bridge.
+The bridge fee and chain fee must be in the same token you are sending across the bridge.

-Suggested fees:
+Suggested bridge fees:

 - Someday: Zero fee
 - Within a day: 50k Ethereum gas worth